drdna/DeepVariantHaploid/ReadMe.md

 # DeepVariantHaploid - AI-based variant calling in haploid genomes
 ## Motivation
 Current work in the lab necessitates the use of near-truth SNP datasets.
-Industry-standard SNP calling pipelines produce an unacceptable number of false calls in fungal genomes (5-30%) due to alignment problems caused by the mutageneic process known as Repeat-Induced Point Mutation (RIP).
-The goal of this study is to benchmark DeepVariant - an Artifical Intelligence-based variant caller - against a simple, genome-informed, human intelligence-based strategy that produces near-truth SNP calls.
+Industry-standard SNP calling pipelines produce an unacceptable number of false calls in fungal genomes (5-30%) due to alignment problems caused by the mutagenic process known as Repeat-Induced Point Mutation (RIP).
+The goal of this study is to benchmark DeepVariant - an Artifical Intelligence-based variant caller - against [SmartSNPs](), a simple, genome-informed, human intelligence-based strategy that produces near-truth SNP calls.
 ## Methods
 1. Generate BWT and fasta indexes for the reference genome using bowtie 2.2.5:
 ```bash